 - What choice do you most look forward to as you get older?

-Completing this activity can help children work through their thoughts on making choices, and hopefully lead them to making good choices that will benefit them.
+Completing this activity can help children work through their thoughts on making choices, and hopefully, lead them to make good choices that will benefit them.

 You will find this worksheet in this PDF on page 7.